nooraftab/c--_compiler/README.md

 • `tablemechanics.c`: Serving a similar purpose to `traversalmechanics.c`, this file contains helpers that  traversaltotable.c   uses as it figures out the specifics of what gets entered into the Code Table.
 Arguably the nittiest-grittiest file of them all.
 #### `symtab`
+• `symtab.c`: Contains functions for setting-up and modifying our Symbol Table (so our compiler can process functions and variables)

 #### `ast`
+• `ast.c`: Functions for setting up and modifying the AST (for parsing the input C-- files)

 #### `parser`
+• `parser.c`: Parses our C-- file through recursive decent (kickstarted by main, of course) and generates the AST data structure.

 #### `lexer`
+• `lexer.c`: When the `lexer()` function here is called in `parse()`, it spits out the next token in the input C-- file.
+The lexer runs alongside the parser as it parses!

 ## Things to note!

 • Compiler doesn't work if main() isn't the last declared function.